Protecting Our Community.

 Higher Density = More Traffic

-In 2015 our county adopted a Land Use Plan that clearly states as follows:
+In 2015 our county adopted a Land Use Plan that states as follows:

-Unfortunately, our county often does not follow its own rules.
+Unfortunately, our county often does not follow its own plan.

 Our community is only as strong as our laws and the willingness of our public officials to follow and enforce those laws.